 Many ASCs are not directly associated with hospital systems, but despite that, there are many lessons an ASC could learn from the HHS CPGs.
 After all, 2023 was a record year for healthcare-related cybersecurity breaches in the U.S. It has been reported that there were 734 known Healthcare breaches resulting in the theft of records belonging to over 135 million unique patients, the equivalent of 40% of the U.S. population.

 At the core of the CPGs is the principle that the goals should be relatively achievable and have the most significant impact in reducing the cybersecurity risk of a healthcare provider.
 From an ASC’s perspective, these goals could be easily considered a distraction from their primary focus of providing the best patient care/outcomes.
-Unfortunately, cybercriminals have continued developing their ever-evolving array of tools and techniques to steal valuable healthcare information they can sell.
-For example, a more recent unpleasant tactic is called “Swatting,” where criminals in possession of stolen healthcare data extort not only the providers but also patients.
+Unfortunately, cybercriminals have continued developing their ever-evolving array of tools and techniques to steal valuable healthcare information that they can sell.
+One of the most alarming shifts is the rise of triple ransomware extortion, where criminals bypass the organization entirely to harass patients directly.

 The Essential Goals are as follows: